 A test to detect the H. pylori germ (bacterium) may be done.
 If H. pylori is found then it may be causing the symptoms.
-See separate leaflet called Helicobacter Pylori and Stomach Pain for more details about H. pylori and how it can be diagnosed and treated.
+See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more details about H. pylori and how it can be diagnosed and treated.
 Briefly, it can be detected in a sample of stools (faeces), or in a breath test, or from a blood test, or from a sample (biopsy) taken during an endoscopy.

 What are the treatment options for non-ulcer dyspepsia?